 It almost sounds like the spring thaw, but the shower head and I know the vicious truth.

 Surviving this run-in with hypothermia, I throw on my winter coat, hat, and gloves for a traipse outside.
 While Boomer’s doing his business, I catch a view of the treehouse out of the corner of my eye.

 Dad and I built the thing when I was nine years old, and — like all of us — it’s showing its age.
 It’s got some large holes in the plywood sides, it’s tilted, and the ladder has detached from its mooring, but it’s still standing.
 The only thing that appears to be in good shape is the satellite dish Dad bolted to one of the leg posts in the mid-90’s.

 I wasn’t involved too much in the construction of the treehouse (see thermostat installation above), but I’ll remember it as long as I live.
 Dad and I worked on it over the course of a couple fall weekends and the finishing touches were being installed on September 15.
-I remember this date clearly because it denoted the opening day of Michigan’s small game hunting season.
+I remember this date clearly because it marked the opening day of Michigan’s small game hunting season.

 Dad and I talked about that day for weeks.
 I was determined to get a squirrel on opening day and Dad had upgraded me from a Red Ryder to a brand-new Daisy pellet gun for the occasion.
 With 10 pumps and a pellet loaded, the gun had plenty of power to take down a squirrel with a well-placed shot to the head or chest.
 I practiced shooting that Daisy relentlessly and had it dialed in for the big day.

 It was mid-afternoon and the treehouse needed one final piece to make it complete.
 Dad told me to stay put while he went to his blue shed in search of a latch for the door and some screws to hold it in place.